 If you have a car you no longer drive you don’t have to pay tax on it if it has a Statutory Off Road Notification - or SORN.

-To do this you’ll need to contact the DVLA to tell it you’re registering the vehicle as being off road.
+To do this you need to contact the DVLA to tell it you’re registering the vehicle as being off road.

-Once you’ve done this, you’ll receive a refund for any months you’ve already paid of tax.
+Once you’ve done this, you should receive a tax refund for any unused months of car tax that you paid in advance.